 Steps to Take Once You Have Secured a Work-Study Position

-Once a student has secured a Work-Study position, the student must obtain an Off-Campus Work-Study Form from Career Services Forms or by stopping by the Career Services Office in room 420.
+Once a student has secured a Work-Study position, the student must obtain an Off-Campus Work-Study Form or by stopping by the Career Services Office in room 420.

 Student must have the form signed by the host organization and return it to OCS with: